chromestone/Random_ML/kaggle/ciphertext/README.md

 kaggle_cipher_cosine.ipynb

-I come back and see how the facenet model with softmax and nothing pretrained works on this dataset.
+Since I already built a the facenet model for 1D, let's do a softmax with nothing pretrained.
+Fingers crossed.